-In this project, we rely on a strategy that combines modern metabolic analysis and artificial intelligence methods with experimental infection immunology.
+In this project, we wanted to rely on a strategy that combines modern metabolic analysis and artificial intelligence methods with experimental infection immunology.
 All three areas have made great progress in recent years and we see the opportunity to make rapid progress in their networking.
-Therefore, research teams from all three areas are working together in our project.
+Therefore, research teams from all three areas were working together in our project.
 The Jantsch-Lab has set itself the goal of investigating the interplay between infection defence and immune metabolism and is responsible for the experimental work on infected macrophages.
 The Dettmer-Lab is well established in the field of metabolomics, i.e. metabolic analysis, and generates in our project high-dimensional measurement data on macrophage metabolism using modern mass spectrometers.
 In these data sets, the Spang group uses artificial intelligence methods to search for data patterns that can be used for diagnostics or the detection of therapeutic target structures.
 The group has been developing such algorithms for many years and applies them in clinical contexts.

 Macrophages (red) phagocytose bacteria (green)